Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 - West Virginia's games have gone over 44 points in three of five chances this season.

-- The two teams combine to average 67 points per game, 23 more than the total in this contest.
+- The combined points per game average of the two teams, 67, is 23 points above Saturday's over/under.

-- These two squads combine to allow 35.4 points per game, 8.6 fewer than this contest's over/under.
+- The 35.4 combined points per game that these two squads have allowed this season are 8.6 fewer than the 44 total in this contest.

-- The Bears and their opponents have scored an average of 49.9 points per game in 2021, 5.9 more than Saturday's total.
+- Bears games this season feature an average total of 49.9 points, a number 5.9 points higher than Saturday's over/under.

-- The 54.5 PPG average total in Mountaineers games this season is 10.5 points more than this game's over/under.
+- In 2021, games involving the Mountaineers have averaged a total of 54.5 points, 10.5 more than the set over/under in this contest.

 Baylor Stats and Trends